neerajcodes888/Query-With-PDF/README.md

 ![Ask_QueryWithPDFs](https://github.com/neerajcodes888/Query-With-PDF/assets/98253646/a7acb343-a449-46e2-b3b5-a00ab57681a3)

-In this video, you can see how users can ask questions related to the content of their uploaded PDF files.
+In this demo video, you can see how users can ask questions related to the content of their uploaded PDF files.
 The application provides a user-friendly interface for entering natural language queries.
 The advanced language understanding models process these queries to generate accurate answers based on the content of the PDF.

 ![Ask Question](ask_question_demo.gif)